sheriferson/t/README.markdown

 `t` will list all of your unfinished tasks and their IDs.

+### Mark a task for today

+To mark a task for today (by appending 'today: ' to the task), use `t -t ID` (note that the `-t` operator used to be short for `--task-dir`, which has now been changed to `-k`)

+    $ t -t 9
+    9 - today: Buy more beer
+    $

+Using the `-t` operator on a task that already has `today: ` as a prefix will umark it as a today task:

+    $ t -t 9
+    9 - Buy more beer
+    $

+I find it helpful to mark a few tasks for "today", and then list only those tasks using a `today` alias set up in my `.zshrc` (or your `.bashrc`) file:

+    alias today='t -g today:'

+The alias runs t with the `-g` operator that runs a grep search for the `today:` string in all tasks.
+This _will_ return a task that has `today:` somewhere in the middle, but that's just not something that will ever exist in any of my tasks.

 ### Finish a Task

 After you're done with something, use `t -f ID` to finish it: